Injured on the Job?

 If you get hurt on the job, your employer is required by law to pay for workers’ compensation benefits.

 You could get hurt by:

 - One event at work.
 Examples: hurting your back in a fall, getting burned by a chemical that splashes on your skin, getting hurt in a car accident while making deliveries. or:

 - Repeated exposures at work.
-Examples: hurting your hand, back, or other part of the body from doing the same motion over and over, losing your hearing because of constant loud noise.
+Examples: hurting your hand, back, or another part of the body from doing the same motion over and over, losing your hearing because of constant loud noise.